 There’s a cutscene in Big’s story when Gamma steals Froggy from him.
 This cutscene is missing parts of the scenery in SADX because they were removed from the level’s SET file.
 The ocean doesn’t show up in this cutscene either:

-As can be seen from the above discussion, the level that is considered to be one of the most improved and polished levels in the ports has had quite a few downgrades from the original Dreamcast version.
+As can be seen from the above discussion, the level that is sometimes considered one of the most improved and polished levels in the ports has had quite a few downgrades from the original Dreamcast version.
 The enhancements introduced in this level are superficial and (arguably) don’t make up for the removal of effects and low texture quality.
-There are two ways to improve the experience in the PC version: you can use Dreamcast Conversion to revert to the original level, or you can install the Enhanced Emerald Coast mod that restores the ocean wave effect and fixes several issues with the SADX level without reverting it to the Dreamcast version.
+There are several options to improve the experience in the PC version: you can use Dreamcast Conversion to revert to the original level, or you can install the SADX Style Water mod that restores the ocean wave effect and fixes several issues with the SADX level without reverting it to the Dreamcast version.
 The Gamecube Project mod aims to restore the Gamecube look of the water in the PC version, although only the textures are restored at the moment.